evidentlyai/evidently/docs/book/tests-and-reports/output_formats.md

 # HTML

-You can save the interactive visual report as an HTML file, to be able to open it in the browser or share with the team.
+You can also save this interactive visual report as an HTML file to open in a browser:

-To export HTML as a separate file:

 ```python
 drift_report.save_html(“file.html”)
 ```

+This option is useful for sharing Reports with others or if you're working in a Python environment that doesn’t display interactive visuals.

 # JSON

 You can get the results of the calculation as a JSON.
 It is useful for storing and exporting results elsewhere.

-To get the JSON:
+To view the JSON in Python:

 ```python
 drift_report.json()